kjosib/kjosib.github.io/voice/autopilot.md

 * Word Recital: Say the days of the week, the seasons and months of the year, the colors of the rainbow, or the alphabet.
 * Simple sentences: Go thou unto https://harvardsentences.com whereupon many simple sentences await your perusal.
 Each block of ten contains every sound of English.
 * Meaningful reading: Search up "Comma Gets a Cure".
 It's a standard dialect-analysis text so it has every sound and context. https://dialectsarchive.com has many versions recorded for your comparison.
+* Read a children's story with a moral e.g. from Story Berries.

 *Not too rough:*

 * Introduce yourself.
 What kind of work do you do?
 When did you start voice training?
 Who are your voice models?
 * Talk about the weather lately.
 How has it differed from this time in previous years?
-* Read a brief passage from a storybook.
 * Narrate the facts of some recent or current events in your city or state.
 * Tell your weekend plans.
 How did you decide?
 How long have you been planning this?
 * Speak for 90 seconds about your interests and hobbies.
 What got you into this?
 What's your next investment of time or money?